How to create a winning Awards submission

 Test various layouts

-Make sure to create several layouts with single images or multiple images on a page to test the hero (key) image, image composition, colour tones, contrast, day and night, midrange and detail.
+Make sure to create several layouts with single or multiple images per page to test the hero (key) image, image composition, colour tones, contrast, day and night, midrange, and detail.

 Follow the Submission Format/Requirements to the letter

-The award organisers may use an online platform or template that you email to the organisers.
-The key is to make sure that you follow the requirements for submissions including format, file size, file name, etc. This will make it easier for the organisers and also reduce the chance of your submission not being accepted.
-The WLA Awards only excepts entries as a email attachment in pdf format.
+The award organisers may use an online platform or a template that you email to the organisers.
+The key is to ensure you follow the submission requirements, including format, file size, and file name.
+This will make it easier for the organisers and reduce the chance that your submission will not be accepted.
+The WLA Awards only accepts entries as an email attachment in PDF format.

 Have fun

-Most of all have fun with the process and if you are in an office with few people you can make it a group task with cut out images to create varying mockups of the layouts and this will also allow the team to be proud of their work.
+Most of all, have fun with the process.
+If you are in an office with a few people, you can make it a group task using cut-out images to create varying mockups of the layouts, which will also allow the team to be proud of their work.

 Article Written by Damian Holmes is the Founder and Editor of WLA.